New Zealand Diploma in Environmental Management (Level 5), Terrestrial Strand

 What you need to know first

-Minimum of 42 credits at NCEA Level 3 or equivalent (suggested subjects: English, Mathematics and Biology/Sciences)
+Minimum of 42 credits at NCEA Level 3 or equivalent (suggested subjects: English, Mathematics, Biology/Sciences) if under 20 years old

 Industry icon